NPTE-PTA

 Grade 1- conservative management of rest, ice, compression, and elevation acutely; then functional mobility training

-Grade 2 and 3:
+Grades 2 and 3:

 Functional mobility training

-Biomechanical fault re-alignment
+Biomechanical fault realignment

 Joint protection and mobility

-Post-surgical protocols if surgery indicated
+Post-surgical protocols if surgery is indicated

 Achilles tendinopathy